By Andrew Clark & Ben Farnstrom

 ANDREW: Transparency begins with educating the consumer –through your website, at-need arrangements, preneed presentations and seminars.

-Above all, what today’s consumers and potential business partners demand of us is full transparency.
+BEN: Above all, what today’s consumers and potential business partners demand of us is full transparency.
 Whether it be posting your price list on your website or allowing cremation families to track their loved ones’ progress while in your care, today’s tech-savvy consumers demand more information than ever before.
 And when it comes to partnerships, transparency goes both ways.
 Make sure you fully vet all prospective partners, so you know their operations and how their processes work.
 It’s your integrity and reputation on the line; so your business partners should be like-minded and fully committed to maintaining the level of quality and service that have made your business successful.

 ###